Diocese of Springfield in Illinois: History

 With the creation of the Diocese of Bardstown in Kentucky in 1810, supervision of the Illinois missions shifted there.
-In 1827, the Diocese of St. Louis assumed jurisdiction in the new state of Illinois.
-In 1834, the Vatican erected the Diocese of Vincennes, which included both Indiana and Illinois.A group of Springfield Catholics in 1840 petitioned the Vatican to establish an Illinois diocese in their city, but it was denied.
-Instead, the Vatican created the Diocese of Chicago in 1843, with jurisdiction over all of Illinois.
+Catholic Irish and German immigrants started entering the Illinois region in the early 1800s.
+In 1827, the Diocese of St. Louis assumed jurisdiction over the western half of Illinois.
+In 1834, the Vatican erected the Diocese of Vincennes, which included both Indiana and eastern Illinois.
+The first Catholic church in Quincy, St. Peter's was opened in 1839 and the first church in Alton in 1843.

+In 1848, the first Catholic church in Springfield, St. John the Baptist, was constructed.